pydanny/pydanny-event-notes/WomenInEngineering/social_assistive_robotics.rst

 .. note:: Stroke sufferers after the 12 weeks of physical therapy often don't continue working the body to improve

-.. note:: Stroke sufferers will stay engaged but cheat if they can.
+.. note:: Stroke sufferers will stay engaged but cheat if they can!

+.. admonition:: Robots are always interpreted as male.
+Adding a wig and bra to a robot is not cool.
+Real tests have shown that trying to change the gender of a robot is counterproductive.